PL-Swift/PLSwift/README.md

 A Swift API for PostgreSQL Server Extensions.
 This wraps the CPLSwift system package and provides Swift convenience on top of that.
-This package is part of the [PL/Swift](https://github.com/PL-Swift/) effort.
+The package is part of the [PL/Swift](https://github.com/PL-Swift/) effort.

-All this is a very low level API.
+Note: Very low level API.

 ### Using the PLSwift package